 So back to the Google and type in a search for your niche term (‘free autoresponder services’, for example).
 See how many results come back.
 This is the number of pages that contain your search term or parts of your search term – potentially your competition.

 To get a more accurate result you should place your search term in quotes: “free autoresponder services”.

 Next you should check out the number of searches per month that are made for your term or similar terms.

-There are several applications available that will give you both these answers and give you ratios of searches to results, competitive information and so on.
+There are several tools available that will give you both these answers and give you ratios of searches to results, competitive information and so on.

-But you can save yourself the money by checking out the search results in Google and Yahoo, and using the Google Adwords Keyword Tool (free) to get an indication of the number of searches per month.
+You can also check out the search results in Google and Yahoo, and using the Google Adwords Keyword Tool to get an indication of the number of searches per month.

 You’re looking for a high number of searches and a low number of results.
 This would indicate that there’s a lot of interest in the niche (high number of searches) and it’s not particularly competitive (low number of results).

 But beware: a low number of results could also indicate that the niche is not profitable!

 So how to get an indication as to whether the niche is profitable?

 Check the ads at the top and bottom of the search results pages.